semuxproject/semux-core/README.md

 Semux is an experimental high-performance blockchain platform that powers decentralized application.

-Features:
+Specifications:
+* Total supply: 1,000,000,000 sem
+* Block time: 20 seconds
-* Delegated BFT consensus algorithm
+* Consensus algorithm: Delegated BFT
-* 64-bit virtual machine
+* Symbol: SEM

 ## Development

 This project is under active development and is NOT production ready.

-Pull requests, and contributions are encouraged and welcomed.
+Pull requests, and contributions are welcomed.
 Please see [Development Guideline](https://github.com/semuxproject/semux/wiki/Development-Guideline) for instructions.

 ## License